nalancer08/SmartButton/README.md

 # SmartButton
-SmartButton to handle correctly drawables and add a lof of stuff without and specifi drawable
+SmartButton to handle correctly drawables and add a lof of stuff without and specific drawable